- Research shows like-kind exchange transactions have a multiplier effect in a community when it comes to creating and maintaining jobs.

 Investment in Underserved Communities

-By enabling property owners to channel gains into new real estate investment, like-kind exchanges serve as a crucial component to attract development dollars and bring wealth to underserved communities.
+By enabling property owners to channel gains into new real estate investment, like-kind exchanges serve as a crucial component to attract development dollars to underserved communities.

 “We need to keep the 1031 like-kind exchange as is because it is another tool to encourage private capital to flow into commercial real estate projects that will help revitalize our underserved communities,” says Leon Walker, president and CEO of DL3 Realty and the developer who brought Whole Foods, Starbucks, and Chipotle into Chicago’s South Side Englewood community.